 Shelter pets do need training to help them settle into their new home and routine, but the same goes for any pet, regardless of where they came from.

 Some pets in our care need to learn new skills or improve their manners before they will be ready for adoption.
-Our behaviour team spends weeks or months training these pets to help set them up for success in their new home.
-Plus, dogs who go through our Behaviour Program receive one free post-adoption training session with our behaviour team.
+Our behaviour team spends weeks or months training these pets in our Behaviour Program to help set them up for success in their new home.

 Most dogs and cats up for adoption at shelters are mixed breeds.
 As a general rule, mixed breeds have fewer genetic health issues and have been known to live longer than their pure-bred counterparts.
 Of course, a pet’s health status can change over the years.